Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

  chmod u+x ./db-setup
 ```
 ## Install the Postgres Driver
-With that setup, now we could now install the Postgres driver in our Backend application. <br>
+With the foregoing setup, we can now install the Postgres driver in our Backend application. <br>
-We're going to use an AWS Lambda to to insert users into our database. <br>
+We're going to use a AWS Lambda to to insert users into our database. <br>
 We need to add PostgreSQL libraries as a dependency to run the Postgres driver and the `Psycopg2 C library for Python`. <br>
 To implement this, add the following libraries to the requirements.txt file.